-As parents we often struggle to fit everything in.
-We have sports, lessons, homework, church, work, household chores, pets, and gatherings with family and friends just to name a few.
-It’s a season of life that is extremely busy which makes it easy to lose our way.
-Plus, our kids can be quite influential on our decision making.
+As parents, we often struggle to fit everything in.
+We have sports, lessons, homework, church, work, household chores, pets, and gatherings with family and friends, just to name a few.
+It’s a season of life that is extremely busy, which makes it easy to lose our way.
+Plus, our kids can be quite influential in our decision-making.

-We are called to raise our children up in the ways of the Lord—not just the first few years of their life and not just the last few years.
-We are called to maintain a steadfastness in prioritizing God and His ways throughout their lives.
+We are called to raise our children up in the ways of the Lord—not just the first few years of their lives and not just the last few years.
+We are called to maintain steadfastness in prioritizing God and His ways throughout our lives.
 How?

 - Put God first in all things.
-Model God being priority and address why it is important.
-Often parents say things like, “We are going to church because I said so.
+Model how God is a priority and address why it is important.
+Often, parents say things like, “We are going to church because I said so.
 Church is important.”
 But that doesn’t really tell them anything.
-What if you explain it more by saying, “I know how much you would rather go to your soccer game and I understand many other parents will allow their kids to miss church.
-However, we (our family) know that the reason we are alive today is because God put breath in our lungs.
-He is what is most important and going to church allows us to learn more about Him but it also allows us time to sing praises to Him for all that He has given us.
+What if you explain it more by saying, “I know how much you would rather go to your soccer game, and I understand many other parents will allow their kids to miss church.
+However, we (our family) know that we are alive today because God put breath in our lungs.
+He is what is most important, and going to church allows us to learn more about Him, but it also allows us time to praise Him for all He has given us.
 We wouldn’t have all that we have if it weren’t for God.
 As a family, we put God first.”
 Sports can’t take priority over church.
 Sleepovers can’t take priority over church.
 Family in town can’t take priority over church.
-Make church a joyful, family outing and maybe even combine it with a fun lunch at your favorite restaurant or a picnic at the park.
-Then talk about the sermon and be intent on applying the principles learned throughout the week.
-Model for your kids starting each day in prayer and ending the day in prayer.
+Make church a joyful family outing and maybe even combine it with a fun lunch at your favorite restaurant or a picnic at the park.
+Then, talk about the sermon and be intent on applying the principles learned throughout the week.
+Model for your kids, starting each day in prayer and ending the day in prayer.

 - Teach kids to apply Scripture.
 Use stories from Scripture to help them apply God’s principles to their lives.
 Help them to develop a strong character modeled after Christ.
 For instance, Daniel could have lived in fear.
-He could have succumbed to the pressures of the Babylonian king but he didn’t.
+He could have succumbed to the pressures of the Babylonian king, but he didn’t.
 He prayed continually and lived for God regardless of the pressure he was facing.
-He even faced death but did not fear.
+He even faced death but did not fear it.

 - Limit time spent on electronics.
-I’ve often heard parents justify their children’s obsession with their phone and social media by saying it’s just the new way of life.
+Parents often justify their children’s obsession with their phones and social media by saying it’s just the new way of life.
 No, it isn’t.
 It’s just satan’s latest scheme.
-We are to be set apart and you can model that with your kids by putting parental controls on their devices, not allow horror shows, or having electronics put away at least one hour before bedtime.
+We are to be set apart, and you can model that with your kids by putting parental controls on their devices, not allowing horror shows, or having electronics put away at least one hour before bedtime.

 - Tell them how God is working in your life.
 Show your children how vibrant God is in your walk.
-They are influenced by seeing how you live, how you face challenges, and how you relate to others.
+They are influenced by seeing how you live, face challenges, and relate to others.
 Admit when you fail and ask them for forgiveness.

 The only handbook for parenting that is of any value is the Bible.
-When you study it and grow in your obedience to God, you hear Him so much clearer.
+You hear Him so much clearer when you study the Bible and grow in your obedience to God.
 You learn as you grow in your walk with Him to watch for His movement around you and to learn what He is guiding you on in life.
 It takes intentionality to hear God because this world roars while God whispers.
 Set yourself up to hear Him by creating structure in your schedule to read, pray, and listen.